-The most recent systematic review on the observed long-term mortality and cardiovascular complications after CAP admission included 13 observational studies among 276.109 patients and reported an increased odds ratio of developing acute coronary syndrome (OR 3.02, 95% CI: 1.88-4.86), stroke (OR 2.88; 95% CI 2.09-3.96), all cardiovascular disease events (OR 3.37; 95% CI 2.51-4.53) and

-- 5 mortality (OR 3.22; 95% CI 2.42-4.27)218.
-An increased pneumonia severity, as measured with PSI, was associated with an increased risk of cardiovascular events^{219,225,226}.
+The most recent systematic review on the observed long-term mortality and cardiovascular complications after CAP admission included 13 observational studies among 276.109 patients and reported an increased odds ratio of developing acute coronary syndrome (OR 3.02, 95% CI: 1.88-4.86), stroke (OR 2.88; 95% CI 2.09-3.96), all cardiovascular disease events (OR 3.37; 95% CI 2.51-4.53) and mortality (OR 3.22; 95% CI 2.42-4.27)220.
+An increased pneumonia severity, as measured with PSI, was associated with an increased risk of cardiovascular events^{221,227,228}.
 The length of follow-up showed heterogeneity (I2 = 89.4%, p<0.1) and varied from 12 months to 14 years.
-Of note, a Dutch study of Bruns et al., which was also included in the aforementioned meta-analysis218, investigated 356 patients following discharge for CAP in both academic and affiliated teaching hospitals.
-Results showed a - significantly higher seven year all-cause mortality rate (52.5%) compared to age and sex matched general population controls (23.5%) (RR 3.6; p<0.001)227.
-Prior published systematic reviews on the observed mortality and cardiovascular complications after CAP admission, Corrales-Medina et al. (2011219), Tralhão et al. (2020220) and Corica et al. (2023221), also included studies without an adequate control group, such as hospitalized patients admitted for a non-CAP illness, or studies that did not - 15 control for potential confounders, which were excluded in the most recent meta-analysis218.
-However, all four meta-analyses shared similar conclusions and highlight the increased risk of cardiovascular events following CAP admission218-221.
+Of note, a Dutch study of Bruns et al., which was also included in the aforementioned meta-analysis220, investigated 356 patients following discharge for CAP in both academic and affiliated teaching hospitals.
+Results showed a significantly higher seven year all-cause mortality rate (52.5%) compared to age and sex matched

+- 5 general population controls (23.5%) (RR 3.6; p<0.001)229.
+Prior published systematic reviews on the observed mortality and cardiovascular complications after CAP admission, Corrales-Medina et al. (2011221), Tralhão et al. (2020222) and Corica et al. (2023223), also included studies without an adequate control group, such as hospitalized patients admitted for a non-CAP illness, or studies that did not control for potential confounders, which were excluded in the most recent meta-analysis220.
+However, - all four meta-analyses shared similar conclusions and highlight the increased risk of cardiovascular events following CAP admission220-223.
 Randomized controlled trials with interventions to mitigate cardiovascular events after CAP admission are lacking.
-One caveat is that these observations do not discriminate between mortality or CVE resulting from CAP, or that CAP is just a sign of bad health. - 20 However, the observation that the CVE risk seems to be the highest within the first 14 days of admission and gradually reduces within 90 days after the onset of pneumonia, suggests that for CVE the former explanation is more likely.
-These findings are in line with a large observational studies among 20,486 persons in the UK showing that acute infections such as pneumonia are associated with a transient increase in the risk of vascular events228.

-The Surviving Sepsis Campaign guidelines recommend that adults with sepsis or septic shock - which are both caused by pneumonia in up to half of patients229 - who develop new impairments are followed after hospital discharge by clinicians able to support and manage new and long-term sequelae.
-These guidelines underscore the findings of multiple studies demonstrating the increased risk for hospital readmission as well as mortality in sepsis survivors after hospital discharge^{230,231}.
-Sepsis survivors also have an increased risk for recurrent infection, acute kidney injury (AKI) and new cardiovascular events compared to patients hospitalized for other diagnoses^{3,232,233}.
+One caveat is that these observations do not discriminate between mortality or CVE resulting from CAP, or that CAP is just a sign of bad health.
+However, the observation that the CVE risk seems to be the highest within the first 14 days of admission and gradually reduces within 90 days after the onset of pneumonia, suggests that for CVE the former explanation is more likely.
+These findings are in line with a large observational studies among 20,486 persons in the UK showing that acute infections such as pneumonia are associated with a transient increase in the risk of vascular events230. - The Surviving Sepsis Campaign guidelines recommend that adults with sepsis or septic shock which are both caused by pneumonia in up to half of patients231 who develop new impairments are followed after hospital discharge by clinicians able to support and manage new and long-term sequelae.
+These guidelines underscore the findings of multiple studies demonstrating the increased risk for hospital readmission as well as mortality in sepsis survivors after hospital discharge^{232,233}.
+Sepsis survivors also have an increased risk for recurrent infection, acute kidney injury (AKI) and new cardiovascular events compared to patients hospitalized for other diagnoses^{3,234,235}.
 Yende et al, demonstrated that out of 4.179 patients that survived an ICU hospitalization for sepsis in the US, 29.5% had a new cardiovascular event at 1-year follow-up.
-The rate of cardiovascular events was higher after sepsis vs matched suggesting an elevated rate of cardiovascular events in a broader ICU hospitalized population233.
+The rate of cardiovascular events was higher after sepsis vs matched population controls (incidence rate ratio, 1.9; p<0.01), but not from matched ICU controls (p=0.28), - 30 suggesting an elevated rate of cardiovascular events in a broader ICU hospitalized population235.
 Furthermore, patients with sepsis had a 1.5 fold higher all-cause mortality at 1-year follow-up compared to ICU control subjects with non-severe sepsis.